 “The season saw overall strong growth in online sales, which are growing faster than overall retail sales,” said Taylor Schreiner, director at ADI.
 “This is an indication that people are getting more comfortable shopping online and with their smartphones.”

 But users shouldn’t get too comfortable.
-Let’s consider the cybersecurity risks that come with online shopping.
+Let’s consider the cybersecurity risks and online shopping scams.

 Online Shopping and Domain Fraud

 One concern with increased online shopping is the prevalence of domain fraud that targets retail brands.
 Attackers create “lookalike” sites that imitate familiar brands.
 People who visit fraudulent sites may be sold counterfeit (or non-existent) goods, infected with malware, or have their money or credentials stolen.
 These sites often use legitimate brand logos and photos—as well as very similar domain names.